f1nniboy/blog/src/content/_index.md

 [extra]
 framed = true
-section_path = "posts/_index.md"
-max_posts = 3
 +++

-# hello there!
+# Hello there!

-welcome to the personal blog of a random person on the internet. i'll share my schizophrenic monologues, ramblings and miscellaneous thoughts with the world here.
+Welcome to the personal blog of a random person on the internet.
+I'll share my schizophrenic monologues, ramblings and miscellaneous thoughts with the world here.